 \section{Using Language in Context}

-People often use language to achieve communicative goals~\cite{Wittgenstein1953-philosophical-investigations, Austin1975-things-with-words,Clark1996-using-language,frank2012predicting}, producing effects on other people and the world.
-To achieve their goals efficiently, people rely on various types of context to allow their conversational partners to enrich meaning beyond what the speaker has literally said, making language highly context-dependent; a simple sentence such as ``it's nice out today'' can invoke different meanings depending on the situation---it can be an implicit invitation, a statement contrasting the weather with a previous day, or even ironic if the weather is poor.
+People use language to achieve goals~\cite{Wittgenstein1953-philosophical-investigations, Austin1975-things-with-words,Clark1996-using-language,frank2012predicting}, producing effects on other people and the world.
+To achieve their goals efficiently, people often only sketch their intended meanings: relying on various types of context to allow their conversational partners to enrich meaning beyond what the speaker has literally said.
+For this reason, language is highly context-dependent; the meaning of even a simple sentence such as ``it's nice out today'' depends on the situation---it can be an implicit invitation, a statement contrasting the weather with a previous day, or even ironic if the weather is poor.
 This broad ability to use language in context to achieve goals is known as \emph{pragmatics}.

-\ignore{ When communicating, people often only sketch their intended meanings and rely on context to let their conversational partners fill in the details.
-A simple sentence such as ``it's nice out today'' can invoke different meanings depending on the situation---it can be an implicit invitation, a statement contrasting the weather with a previous day, or even ironic if the weather is poor.
-People often use language to achieve communicative goals~\cite{Wittgenstein1953-philosophical-investigations, Austin1975-things-with-words,Clark1996-using-language,frank2012predicting}, producing effects on other people and the world.
-To achieve their goals efficiently, people rely on various types of context to allow their conversational partners to enrich meaning beyond what the speaker has literally said, making language highly context-dependent.
-This broad ability to use language in context to achieve goals is known as \emph{pragmatics}. }